mokanh/daftarberita/README.md

 # Daftar Berita

-Daftar Berita is a simple list of breaking news headline
+Daftar Berita is a simple lists of breaking news headline

 ## Why Daftar Berita?

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+In the midst of spreading fakes news in Indonesia lately. *Daftar Berita* seeks to filter by simply taking the news from reliable sources

 ## Built With